 With over a decade of teaching experience, Alex aims to cultivate creativity while building technique.
 By incorporating his students’ interests in a comfortable setting, he fosters structure, routine, and confidence.

 An Indianapolis native, Egan has studied at both the University of Toronto and Columbia College Chicago.
 While hailing from a family of performers, Egan has focused in his own work on original composition.
 During his college years, Egan also coached youth soccer all over the greater Chicago area.
-He’s excited to combine his passion for music with the joy of working with kids.
+He’s excited to combine his passion for music with the joy of teaching students.

 Egan is well-versed in multiple genres, with experience composing and performing jazz, blues, pop/rock, and musical theatre, to complement his native classical background.
 Egan is active in the composing and freelancing scene in Chicago, currently concentrating on musical theatre.